-In this procedure, we use a laser beam to scrape a thin layer of the cornea's surface.
+In this procedure, we use laser beams to scrape a thin layer of the surface of the cornea.

 It is considered one of the first successful operations that were performed.
-It is no longer common today, and its use is limited today to correct vision for those with a thin cornea and a little thickness.
+It is no longer popular today, and its use is limited today to correct vision for those with a thin cornea and a little thickness.

 The pain after the operation and the long time required for vision recovery compared to the LASIK operation, and similar results in between.
 All these factors have made LASIK a pioneering surgery in the field of laser vision correction.

-LASIK is the most common vision correction surgery.
-In which an incision is made on the surface of the cornea with a laser beam, and then the laser beam is directed directly to the inner corneal tissue in order to reshape it in the desired shape, and then the outer layer is returned to its previous position and fused on its own without stitches.
+LASIK is the most common vision correction procedure.
+In which an incision is made in the surface of the cornea by means of laser beams, after which the laser beam is shone directly on the inner corneal tissue in order to reshape it as required, and then the outer layer is returned to its previous position and fused on its own without stitches.

 Little pain and immediate results This is the most important feature of LASIK vision correction and makes it one of the most common vision correction operations.

-With this technique, we use a laser to correct vision without making corneal incisions, which reduces the appearance of unpleasant complications after the operation.
+With this technique, we use a laser to correct vision without creating cracks in the cornea, which reduces the appearance of annoying complications after the operation.

-The SMILE technology is a suitable option for patients with myopia, and patients with chronic dry eyes.
+SMILE technology is a suitable option for myopic patients and patients with chronic dry eyes.

 5. Corneal ring transplantation: